Standard Model Theory for the FCC-ee Tera-Z stage: Differential equations for multiloop integrals

-\paragraph*{Factorizing $\epsilon$.} Suppose now that we have successfully normalized all matrix residues.
-Then the final stage consists in finding an $x$-independent transformation $T(\epsilon)$ such that the transformed matrix has the form $\tilde{M}(x,\epsilon)=\epsilon A(x)$.
+Suppose now that we have successfully normalized all matrix residues.
+Then the final stage involves finding an $x$-independent transformation $T(\epsilon)$, such that the transformed matrix has the form $\tilde{M}(x,\epsilon)=\epsilon A(x)$.
 This step can be reduced to solving the linear system of equations

-for sufficiently generic $\mu$ treating elements of $T$ as unknowns (see Ref. \cite{Lee:2014ioa} for details).
+for sufficiently generic $\mu$, treating elements of $T$ as unknowns (see Ref. \cite{Lee:2014ioa} for details).